-Peru’s Andes ‘descends on’ capital to demand leader resign
+Protesters stream to Peru capital demanding president resign

 “In 2000, the people protested against a regime that was already consolidated in power,” Cardenas said.
 “In this case, they’re standing up to a government that has only been in power for a month and is incredibly fragile.”

-Another distinction is that the 2000 protests had a centralized leadership and were led by political parties.
+The 2000 protests also had a centralized leadership and were led by political parties.
 “Now what we have is something much more fragmented,” Coronel said.

-The protests that have engulfed much of Peru in the past month though have largely been grassroots efforts without a clear leadership.
+The latest protests have largely been grassroots efforts without a clear leadership.

 “We have never seen a mobilization of this magnitude, there’s already a thought installed in the peripheries that it is necessary, urgent to transform everything,” said Gustavo Montoya, a historian at the National University of San Marcos.
 “I have the feeling that we’re witnessing a historic shift.”

-The protests have grown to such a degree that demonstrators are unlikely to be satisfied with Boluarte’s resignation and they are now demanding a more fundamental structural reform.
+The protests have grown to such a degree that demonstrators are unlikely to be satisfied with Boluarte’s resignation and are now demanding more fundamental structural reform.

 The protests have emerged “in regions that have been systematically treated as second-class citizens,” Montoya said.
 “I think this will only keep growing.”